-Netflix has user friendly apps for almost all operating systems.
-With the recent release of its app for Windows 10, the majority of users switched from streaming on the website to the desktop application.
-The app is as easy to use as the website and offers some more nifty features.
-However, the downside is that Windows 10 users often have to struggle with a few Netflix code errors that prevent a specific title to be played.
+Netflix has user friendly apps for almost all operating systems and devices.
+While the website itself is great to use, the apps are even better as they offer the same user-friendly interface with more nifty features.
+However, the downside is that users often have to struggle with a few Netflix code errors that prevent a specific title to be played.

 The infamous error message “We’re having Trouble Playing this Title Right Now” can pop up due to a number of reasons like: